Nitrokey/nitrokey-documentation/source/components/nextbox/faq/generic.rst

   NextBox App.
 If you know what you are doing you can configure and use it, if works although being inside the NextBox casing.

+.. faq:: How can I access my NextBox, if I get forwarded to the wrong URL?

+  You should open an incognito window and use: ``https://<your-local-ip>`` or ``http://<your-local-ip>`` keep in mind that using HTTPS once in this browser session will not allow you to use HTTP again in this session, you can always open a new incognito window to avoid that.

 .. _nextbox.local: http://nextbox.local